CMS-SUS-XPAG/GenLHEfiles/Run2Mechanism/README.md

            is not relevant if you are using the --massdict option.
 - `--mass`: White space separated list of masses to produce events for (default=1000)
 - `--massrange`: Mass range to produce events for.
 Format: MIN MAX STEP (no default).
-                 The value in MAX is not included in the range.
 - `--massdict`: Name of a python file that contains the mass and pdg information.
                 The information should be stored in a list called `masses`.
 Each element of the list will be converted into a job, and should be in the form of a